Learn to transfer paper to fabric with this unique tutorial! You'll use Mod Podge photo transfer medium and this simple process. SO cool!

 Then the magic happens!
 Grab a sponge and a small glass of water.
 Once your sponge is wet, rub over the paper in gentle, small circles.
 Paper will begin to vanish before your eyes and a beautiful image will appear!
 Ta-Da!
 You just made a bag with very little effort.

 So, what do you think?
-Could you rock this DIY and impress a crowd?
+Could you transfer paper to fabric on a project and impress a crowd?

 I want to see your projects using Mod Podge Photo Transfer!
 Be sure to tag me on social media and I'll share you on my feed!